quinn305/ClimAPC-Wavelets/README.md

 The file WaveletFunctions.ipynb is an adaptation for Jupyter notebook use of the link's WaveletFunctions.py This file additionally contains a step to interpolate data in case of gaps in time series data.

+Additionally, some functions in the file waveletFunctions.py have been rewritten from the original version, for code modularity.